bazudde/alx-low_level_programming/0x0C-more_malloc_free/README.md

-Directory having more about malloc and free
+more use of malloc and free